 Anupam’s Coast II Coast

 Famous for their prawn (and chicken) ghee roasts, Anupam’s has plenty to offer on the fishy front.
 Slightly on the pricier side, come here with family and do try their tangy Fish Pulimunchi, Marvari Sukha, and their various butter garlic and chilly offerings as well.
 The murals on the walls and the cozy seating space are an added bonus for the complete dining experience when you eat here.

-Must Try: Crab Ghee Roast
+Must Try: Crab Ghee Roast, Fish Pulimanchi

 Start off with the refreshing crab soup at this speciality South Indian, seafood restaurant.
-You can then make your way through the rest of the menu that’s peppered with drool-worthy treats like Pomfret fry, Yetti Jeera Meera (prawns done up in peppery masala), their Anjal Coastal Fry, or ever Marvai Sukka (clams tossed about in a dry coconut masala).
+You can then make your way through the rest of the menu that’s peppered with drool-worthy treats like Pomfret Fry, Yetti Jeera Meera (prawns done up in peppery masala), their Anjal Coastal Fry, or ever Marvai Sukka (clams tossed about in a dry coconut masala).
 Complementing your meal will be a classic homestyle venue lined up with antiques and just... homely things!

 Must Try: Samudrahara Platter